-Our guest blogger is Stephen A. Nelson, an Anglo-Canadian freelance writer and photographer, now living in the wilds of Jasper.
+Our guest blogger is Stephen A. Nelson, a Canadian freelance writer and photographer, now living in the wilds of Jasper.
 He has worked in media for more than 25 years – including 8 years as an editor, producer and broadcaster in Taiwan.
 His most recent project “True Alberta Adventures: The Official Alberta Vacation Guide.”
 We invited Stephen to share his thoughts about this holiday time of the year – Christmas

 “Music expresses that which cannot be put into words and which cannot remain silent” Victor Hugo

 “Am I the ONLY one on the planet not in the mood for Christmas this year?
 It is hurtling at me way too fast.”

 My friend’s Facebook status said it all: Christmas, for most of us, comes far too quickly and much too soon.
 The stores have barely put away their Hallowe’en decorations before they’ve started their Christmas sales.